IBMStreams/streamsx.documentation/docs/spl/atom/atomguide.markdown

 > lat=\"37.734356\" lon=\"-122.390739\" secsSinceReport=\"9\"
 > predictable=\"true\" heading=\"218\" speedKmHr=\"0\"/\>

-We have a sample of this data saved in a file naLater, we will extend this application to ingest live data from the NextBus service.
+We have a sample of this data saved in a file.
+Later, we will extend this application to ingest live data from the NextBus service.

 stream\<xml locationXMLDoc\> NextBusData\_FromFile = FileSource()